 You will want to do this even before your company is off the ground.
 Drumming up some hype for your business before it even opens its doors is a great way to set a tone for your future.

 If you need help with any of these steps or just want advice on how to start a business, we are ready to help.
-Contact Krogh & Decker, LLP, Business Attorneys at (916) 498-9000 or visit our website.
+Contact Krogh & Decker, LLP, Business Attorneys, or call (916) 498-9000.